-- 1 small sweet potato, peeled and cubed
+- 1 small sweet potato, peeled and diced into cubes

-- 1 cup fresh of frozen baby peas
+- 1 cup fresh of frozen garden peas

 - 1 egg

-- 2-3 tbs ghee or 3-4 tsp coconut oil for cooking
+- 2-3 tablespoons ghee or coconut oil for cooking

 - 1 celery stick, finely diced

 - Place parsnips and sweet potato in a medium saucepan with water.
-Bring to boil.
-Once boiling, place a colander or a sieve over the saucepan and place salmon steaks over the steam.
-Steam for 2 minutes on each side or until light pink and just falling apart.
+Bring to a boil.
+Once boiling, place a colander or a sieve over the saucepan and place the salmon steaks over the steam.
+Covered with a lid, steam the salmon for 2 minutes on each side or until light pink and just falling apart.
 Remove to a plate to cool down.
-Alternatively, you can lightly grill the salmon if steaming is not possible.
+Alternatively, you can lightly grill the salmon in a frying pan.

-- Give parsnip and potatoes another minute.
-Check with a knife and if soft, drain and return back to the saucepan.
-I used frozen peas, so I thawed them out under hot water for a few minutes.
-Add peas to the cooked vegetables and mash together using a potato masher.
+- I used frozen peas, which I thawed out in hot water for a few minutes.
+You can also add them to the cooking vegetables for a minute, right at the end.
+Combine the cooked vegetables and peas and mash together using a potato masher.

 - In the meantime, prepare the salsa by chopping and mixing all ingredients together in a small bowl.
 Set aside.

-- Heat 2 teaspoons of coconut oil in a large frying pan until sizzling hot.
-You should have a thin layer of oil to get some sizzle, which will help to form a nice crust on the patties.
-The mixture will be too soft to mould into patties using your hands, so use a spoon to scoop a golf size ball amount of batter.
-Use you fingers to help slide the mixture off the spoon into frying pan.
-Use the spoon to press and shape the cake once inside the frying pan.
+- Heat 2 tablespoons of coconut oil or ghee in a large frying pan over medium-high heat.
+The mixture will be too soft to mould into patties using your hands, so use a spoon to scoop a golf-size ball amount of batter.
+Use you fingers to help slide the mixture off the spoon into the frying pan.
+Use the spoon to press and shape the cake once in the frying pan.
 Repeat the process until you have filled the whole frying pan.
-Make sure to not overcrowd the pan, you need at least 1cm space between fish cakes.
-I had to do my mixture in 2-3 batches.
+Make sure to not overcrowd the pan, you need at least 1-cm space between fish cakes.
+I had to do mine in 2 batches.

-- Cook salmon fish cakes on medium/high heat for 4-5 minutes on each side or until golden brown crust forms.
-Add more coconut between batches.
+- Cook salmon fish cakes over medium-high heat for 4-5 minutes each side, until until golden brown crust forms.
+Add a little more coconut oil or ghee between batches.

-- Serve salmon fish cakes with radish and celery salsa on top and extra veggies on the side.
-We had lightly cooked broccoli with silvered almonds and garlic burnt butter.
+- Serve the fish cakes with radish and celery salsa over the top, plus some extra veggies on the side.